Updated 09/04/25

 Hawthorn is a native British tree that illuminates hedgerows with its white blossom in spring.

-Some varieties, such as Crataegus Persimilis ‘Prunifolia’ are perfect for small spaces and will bring glossy green leaves and masses of white blossom, turning a dramatic red in autumn.
-It likes a sunny location and is happy in most soil types.
+Some varieties, such as Crataegus persimilis ‘Prunifolia’ are perfect for small spaces.
+And they will bring glossy green leaves and masses of white blossom, turning a dramatic red in autumn.
+Also, it likes a sunny location and is happy in most soil types.

 Sorbus (Rowan)